wences-sanchez/Knowledge-Base/pages/Bash Shell Scripting, 2nd edition.md

 - Why do we have to indicate the exact path when calling a script in Linux? #flashcard
 	- The scripts cannot be executed from a relative path because of security concerns of Linux
 - How do we know the exit code of the last command? #flashcard
-	- The token $? returns the exit-code of the las commandThe token $? returns the exit-code of the las command -
+	- The token $? returns the exit-code of the las command -
 	-